UBCForestryTLS/curriculum-development-tool/docs/search.md

 Program names are searched directly from `programs.program`.

 The filter values and UI labels are defined in `SearchFilterOptions`, which is used by both search controllers and the Blade view.
 This keeps property validation, defaults, and display labels in one place.

+## Search Access

+Search results are scoped to the logged-in user's course access.
+The access rule is applied in the database query before results, stats, filter options, and Program view groups are returned.

+Current supported access:

+- administrators can search all courses
+- regular users can search courses they have direct access to through `course_users`
+- program directors can search courses attached to programs they direct through `program_user_role` and `course_programs`

+The search access logic lives in `SearchCourseAccess`.
+It uses `whereExists` subqueries so inaccessible courses are filtered out before the controller combines matches or paginates results.

+Department Head access is not implemented in search yet.
+That still needs a separate decision on whether to use existing role access rows or calculate access from department/course-code ownership tables.

 ## Request Flow